05

 "Everything was fine.
 Excellent cases, high-pressure situations, good outcomes.
 My performance reviews were consistently outstanding."

-She didn't move.
+She didn't budge.
 "That's not what I'm asking."

 "I'm asking about you.
 Not Dr. Raivansh.
 You.
 My son.
 Did you make any friends there?
 Did you have anyone to talk to?"